lux-org/lux/doc/source/advanced/datatype.rst

 Temporal
 --------
-The Temporal Data Type is used when Lux thinks based on either the format of the data passed in or the title of the column that the data in that column is time-sensitive.
+The temporal data type is used when Lux thinks based on either the format of the data passed in or the title of the column that the data in that column is time-sensitive.
 Here is an example where temporal data is detected:

 .. code-block:: python